A paddlewheel flow sensor is a basic sensor for determining how much water is moving through a pipe of virtually any

 Paddlewheel meters are very sensitive to their location in the pipe.
 Depth, as well as location, plays a critical role in their accuracy.

-Magmeters give the best in accuracy in tight installations
+Magmeters give the best accuracy in tight installations

 Insertion Magnetic Flow Sensors and Full-line Magnetic Sensors (“Mags or Mag-meters”) create a magnetic field where the current flow changes in direct proportion to the velocity of “ferrous particles” that pass through the field.
 Water doesn’t seem like it would contain very many “ferrous particles” but the dissolved minerals provide that connection to the magnetic flow sensor electrode.

-Magnet sensors are more costly than their paddle wheel counterparts, but Magnet Sensors are much less likely to give erroneous results due to a constrained installation in the pipe.
+Magnet sensors are more costly than their paddle wheel counterparts, but magnet sensors are much less likely to give erroneous results due to a constrained installation in the pipe.
 If you have a tight installation space, go with a mag-meter.
-Some Full-line Mag-meters boast the ability to operate effectively with virtually no straight pipe run in front of the meter.
-This unique feature enables the operator to get good flow results even in a small vault or limited access area.
+Some full-line mag-meters boast the ability to operate effectively with virtually no straight pipe run in front of the meter.
+This unique feature enables the operator to get good flow results even in limited access area.

 The Insertion Paddlewheel is the basic flow sensing device in the market today.
 Low cost and easy installation make it a good choice for clean water flow sensing.